dakotamm/research_blog/_posts/2024-04-15-penn-cove-more-kc.md

 * The shallowest site in the middle of Penn Cove does not development of hypoxia!
 However, it does show lower chlorophyll peaks in 2023, corresponding with higher DO.
 * At all sites, there is not a visually apparent annual-to-decadal trend in any variable.

 Based on some email correspondence with Alex, we think this could be a good evaluation dataset for a nested model and a promising Chapter 3 focused on Penn Cove drivers of hypoxia.
+Perhaps I could work closely with Jilian on this model development and then perform sensitivity analysis for various interannual drivers (e.g., Skagit flow, temperature, wind).
+What could be challenging is incorporating nutrients...if it's a nested model, could I incorporate boundary conditions based on Aurora's with and without anthropogenic nutrients?
+Would a model of this shallow area require further work on benthic processes and fluxes?
+Does this work with WWU field observation thoughts in Penn Cove?

 ---